-Body RemiXer is a response to the emerging social future that promises to make reality ever more virtual.
-The installation attempts to counter telepresent mediation that promises to facilitate social connections while simultaneously dividing us into isolated physical spaces.
-In 2002, Bourriaud observed that "communications are plunging human contacts into monitored areas that divide the social bond up into (quite) different products . . . before long, it will not be possible to maintain relationships between people outside these trading areas" [3].
-This claim has become especially true with the emerging popularity of VR.
+Body RemiXer is a response to the emerging social future promised by making reality evermore virtual.
+It attempts to counter telepresent mediation that promises to facilitate social connections while simultaneously dividing us into isolated physical spaces.
+In 2002, Bourriaud observed that "communications are plunging human contacts into monitored areas that divide the social bond up into (quite) different products... before long, it will not be possible to maintain relationships between people outside these trading areas."
+[3] This claim has become especially true with the emerging popularity of VR.

-Instead, Body RemiXer is a social experiment that explores how VR could help connect people through their copresent bodies.
+Instead, Body RemiXer is a social experiment that explores how VR could help connect people through their co-present bodies.
 We wanted to demonstrate the importance of this embodied aspect of the social experience and the capacity of VR to activate bodies and alter social norms to facilitate connection.